PrestaShop/docs/src/content/1.7/modules/creation/module-translation/new-system.md

 ### Translation domain

-An important part of the new translation system is **Translation Domains**.
-Essentially, translation domains replace the classic system's [contextualization][contextualization], which provides more flexibility for translators to translate the same wording differently depending on the context where it's used.
+An important part of the new translation system is **Translation Domains**, which replaces the classic system's [contextualization][contextualization].
+In the new translation system, all wordings must be linked to at least one translation domain.

-While the Core and Native modules have clearly defined [translation domain naming scheme][core-translation-domains], non-native modules must respect a specific convention:
+While the Core and Native modules have clearly defined [translation domain naming scheme][core-translation-domains], non-native modules must respect a specific naming convention:

 ```
 Modules.Nameofthemodule.Specificpart
 ```

-Translation Domains are always made of three parts, separated by dots:
+Translation Domain names are always made of three parts, separated by dots:

 1. The first part must always be **"Modules"**
 2. **"Nameofthemodule"** is the name of your module, with some rules: